mozilla/glean/docs/user/reference/metrics/event.md

 ## Are you sure you need an event metric?

-> Event metrics are able to carry a lot of information.
-As such, they can be used in place
-> of other metric types.
-However, their complexity means they are an
-> expensive metric type to record, transmit, store and, most importantly, analyze.
+> Events are best-suited to measuring user behavior, where the frequency of events is relatively low and the order of the events matters.
+Therefore, events should be the default choice for most user-behavior telemetry.
 >
-> Make sure to use events only when their complexity is unavoidable,
-> e.g. when it is necessary to know the order of events relative to one another.
+> For other types of telemetry (e.g. performance or stability), events may be too expensive metric type to record, transmit, store and, most importantly, analyze.
+In those cases, consider lighter metrics, such as [counters](counter.md).
 >
 > When in doubt, refer to the
 > [metric type choosing guide](../../user/metrics/adding-new-metrics.mdl#choosing-a-metric-type).